-Detailed CSV information is written into the log file after enabling the DBG.DBMANAGER.DBCTX.CSV debug category by the process D2000 System Console - Debug info window.
-This information is written after enabling the parameter Debug in the configuration of the Database object.
-The log contains the structured CVS information about single parameters that are set in the context of a given client which starts DB actions through D2000 DBManager.
+Detailed CSV information written into the log file after enabling the DBG.DBMANAGER.DBCTX.CSV debug category by the process D2000 System Console - Debug info window.
+This information is written after enabling the parameter Debug in the configuration of Database object.
+Log contains the structured CVS information about single parameters that are set in context of given client which starts DB actions through D2000 DBManager.